AlternativePr0gramming/GemMa/README.md

 ## Set-Up
 Gemini is only supported in C, one way to still work with the software is by making a custom library and access it through c-types, the next steps will explain (hopefully) everything.

+### Azure Kinect DK

+The main camera works with an Azure Kinect DK, you can ignore this part of the set-up if you want to work with a normal camera.
+Otherwise just follow the steps in https://github.com/ibaiGorordo/pyKinectAzure, there are plenty of functionalities that you could experiment with and further integrate into this project.

 ### Making your own custom Gemini library

 _A custom library is already included, but only returns part of the entire possible data (the 21 landmarks of each hand).
 If you want more data from Gemini, you need to make your own library._

 1. Install Gemini from Ultraleap (in Windows!).
-2. Follow Ultraleap's README.md to make an environment through cmake (usually found in C:\Program Files\Ultraleap\LeapSDK), I recommend €€
+2. Follow Ultraleap's README.md to make an environment through cmake (usually found in C:\Program Files\Ultraleap\LeapSDK), I recommend working within their samples page.
 3. Edit your CMakeLists.txt file to make a library (this step can be skipped if you use the included CMakeLists.txt in the /assets folder):
     1. Each #include which uses Gemini needs to be added as a library and then this library needs to be linked with the Gemini library.
     2. For the header of the library file, add __declspec(dllexport) to each method that you would want to use in Python (void loadLandmarks() would become __declspec(dllexport) void loadLandmarks()).